EmeraldCityIT/Geometry-of-biological-attack-and-defense-mechanisms/README.md

 Block HA hook penetration

-Avoid contact with the lipid envalope (HA will not fire without lipid envalope contact)
+Avoid contact with the lipid envalope (HA, NA & M2 bumping against target cell will not create an NA firing response.
+NA will not fire without lipid envalope contact)

 Block attachment of the M2 channel.